-Dubrovnik is a magnet for tourists during the warmer winter months when the beaches are packed and the historic Old City shines in the Adriatic sunshine.
+Dubrovnik is a magnet for tourists during the warmer summer months when the beaches are packed and the historic Old City shines in the Adriatic sunshine.
 But what to do in Dubrovnik in the winter?
 The pearl of the Adriatic has a different face through the shorter winter days and yet it isn’t a side of the city that should be ignored, far from it, those who discover Dubrovnik in the winter will enjoy a city resting from the summer crowds.

 5 Reasons to visit Dubrovnik in the winter

 As the swallows fly to warmer climes so the tourists disperse almost en mass.
 Almost 2 million tourists visit Dubrovnik on an annual basis however 95 percent come from the beginning of April to the end of November.
 The crowds have all gone home and the city sleeps.
 The Stradun, the main street that runs like an arrow through the heart of the ancient city, is awash with flip-flops in the summer but during the winter you can stand at one end and look to the other without seeing a soul.
 Walk the City Walls on your own, take time to enjoy a museum or climb to the top of the Srđ Mountain to blow the cobwebs away.
 You won’t have to wait for a table in a restaurant, in fact the best table will be waiting for you.

 It is considerably cheaper

 Summer prices have gone and the city is considerably cheaper.
 Parking prices drop, coffee is even cheaper and the price of accommodation is pretty much half the price of the height of the season.
 Find a five-star hotel at a reasonable price, and as the crowds have gone you won’t have a problem locating a spare room, in fact you’ll have your choice.
 Yes, the number of restaurants, bars and hotels that are actually open is much less but the ones that are have offers at more than affordable prices.